OctopusDeploy/blog/blog/2023-11/deprecating-octo-cli/index.md

 We don't yet have a hard date set to remove the Octo CLI, but rest assured that it will not be a surprise.

-We intend to surface deprecation warnings within both the CLI tool and Octopus portal at least 12 months prior to it's removal.
+We intend to surface deprecation warnings within both the CLI tool and Octopus portal at least 12 months before it's removal.

 ## Migrating from the Octo CLI

 The new Octopus CLI was not designed as a drop in replacement, but most of the functionality provided by the Octo CLI is now supported.
-We recommend making the swap to the new Octopus CLI as soon as practical to benefit from new improvements as early as possible.
+We recommend making the swap to the new Octopus CLI as soon as practical to enjoy new improvements as early as possible.

-If you currently rely on functionality that does not have an equivalent in the new CLI then please create an [issue](https://github.com/OctopusDeploy/cli/issues) on our GitHub repository or reach out in our [community Slack](https://oc.to/CommunitySlack) so we can explore options.
+If you currently rely on functionality that does not have an equivalent in the new CLI then please create an [issue](https://github.com/OctopusDeploy/cli/issues) on our GitHub repository or reach out in our [community Slack](https://oc.to/CommunitySlack).

 ## Conclusion